wpswings/subscriptions-for-woocommerce/README.txt

 Yes, our WooCommerce Subscriptions plugin has different mail options for different subscription statuses like
 1. Subscription plans are canceled
 2. Subscription plans expire

+= Why does it say we must be logged in to purchase a subscription? = If you are seeing this message, it means that you have not yet set up some basic WooCommerce settings.
+To fix this, go to WooCommerce > Settings > Accounts & Privacy and enable the Allow users to create an account on the checkout option.
+This will ensure that all users who purchase subscriptions have an account, which is necessary for future subscription renewals.

+= If an order is failed automatic retry attempts happen after how many hours or days? = If the order fails, you can enable the "Enable Automatic Retry Subscription On Failed Attempts" feature.
+The next attempt will be made in 24 hours.

 = My Question is not listed? =